Updated January 2020

 In addition to the known complications of blood clots, pregnant women can experience additional complications.

-“Pregnant women are prone to developing pulmonary embolism and deep vein thrombosis, but they also can get pelvic vein thrombosis,” explained Dr. Piazza.
+“Pregnant women are prone to developing pulmonary embolism (PE) and deep vein thrombosis (DVT), but they also can get pelvic vein thrombosis,” explained Dr. Piazza.
 “Pelvic veins are the veins that go to the legs but are higher up.
 Those can thrombose and cause massive leg swelling.
 Pregnant women can also get blood clots in the ovarian veins.
 These can cause abdominal, pelvic, or side pain.
 We try to protect patients from that.”

 Blood clots can also affect the developing baby.